kapouer/url-inspector/README.md

 * author
   *optional* credit, author (without the @ prefix and with _ replaced by spaces)

+* keywords
+  *optional* array of collected keywords (lowercased words that are not in title words).

 * size (number)
   *optional* Content-Length; discarded when type is embed